 Council is part of the Inner West Region collaborative where organisations have joined forces to develop resources, inform and promote the abuse of older people.
 On 30 June 2022 an event was held in collaboration with the Older Women's network to discuss safety options for older people.
 You can review the recorded event here

-If you want more information about what elder abuse is you can look at the resources on the Ageing and Disability Commission website:
+If you want more information about what elder abuse is you can look at the resources on the NSW Ageing and Disability Commission website:

 For the community